-According to MTI Systems Founder and Chief Executive Officer, Colleen McGraw, their recent slew of SBIR / STTR funding successes are due to the help they received from the APEX program, which is a Department of the Air Force partnership intermediary program managed by Parallax Advanced Research.
-APEX provides free SBIR / STTR process navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers with technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.
+According to MTI Systems Founder and Chief Executive Officer, Colleen McGraw, their recent slew of SBIR/STTR funding successes are due to the help they received from the APEX program, which is a Department of the Air Force partnership intermediary program.
+APEX provides free SBIR/STTR process navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers with technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.

 McGraw, who was a NASA engineer for 18 years before she founded MTI Systems, saw a need for a complex communication systems technology that could work with small infrastructure, which led her company to innovate a network intelligence controller device and related software that can seamlessly integrate different data streams, utilize them efficiently and apply machine learning to make decisions autonomously.
 MTI System’s primary customers are NASA Goddard Space Flight Center and NASA Glenn Research Center.
 The company also has contracts with Google, Facebook, and Telesat, along with other big satellite providers.

 “On the commercial side, the communication systems technology was pretty advanced with artificial intelligence, machine learning and data manipulation but, their solutions were heavily tied to big infrastructure that wasn't applicable to somebody in the field, or a small device.
 We also saw the need for robust and reliable communications through multiple data links which allows for no fail communications systems.
 That led us to develop an autonomous and predictive network intelligence controller technology which could be applied to many different use cases.” said McGraw.

 MTI Systems submitted its STTR Phase I proposal in partnership with The Ohio State University.
 While the STTR proposal was focused on modeling and simulation, the SBIR Direct to Phase II proposal is focused on the control device.